-We're a nation that loves debt.
-According to CNBC, the average American has $26,000 in debt (not including their mortgage).
-High-interest debt can be suffocating and prevent you from reaching your financial goals.
-If you're underwater, financial freedom feels like it will take far too long to … [Read more...] about 9 Proven Ways to Pay off Debt Faster This Year
+According to CNBC, the average American has $24,000 in debt (not including their mortgage).
+Unfortunately, high interest credit card debt and pricey car loans can prevent you from reaching your financial goals.
+If you're underwater, financial freedom feels like it will take too long to achieve. … [Read more...] about 10 Proven Ways to Pay off Debt Faster This Year

 Have student loan debt?
 You’re not alone.
 Plagued by debt, people are delaying other important financial actions, like investing, saving, and building an emergency fund.

 If you’re paying back your loans, you can achieve financial freedom with the right tools and tips.
 The best apps and refinance options help you reach your goals faster.
 Start attacking your outstanding debt here and say goodbye to monthly payments for good.

 Filing for bankruptcy is usually the last resort for someone to get relief from financial difficulties.
 If you are dealing with excessive debt, you might be considering this solution.
 Every situation is different.
 It may be best for you to file chapter 7 or chapter 13 to relieve your financial … [Read more...] about 9 Best Alternatives to Bankruptcy: Kill Debt for Good!